 – The Three Evils of Society, August 31, 1967

 In my current role at Anthem, I am most focused on the effects of health disparities for people with disabilities.
 The separation of Americans from the basic necessities of life due to poverty continues to be a reality for many Americans and Americans with disabilities in the form of health disparities.
-The preventable differences in the burden of disease, injury, violence, or opportunities to achieve optimal health that are experienced by marginalized and disadvantaged populations continues to be a dividing line separating us as a nation and making it difficult for many of us to attain that dream of health and equality.
+The preventable differences in the burden of disease, injury, violence, or opportunities to achieve optimal health that are experienced by marginalized and disadvantaged populations continue to be a dividing line separating us as a nation, making it difficult for many of us to attain that dream of health and equality.

 Basic research and creating health education programs go a long way to leveling the playing field and helping individuals get equal access to care.
 We have the technology and knowledge, but as it was in Dr. King’s day, the greatest hurdle is creating the will to make the changes that are necessary to bring these technologies and strategies to bear and eliminate health disparities that rob our communities of their direction, success, and vision.

 Companies like Anthem have helped set an example of how this can be done through collaborations with communities to create better solutions and access to quality care and services.
-Addressing issues like housing instability, mental health and substance use, employment all lead to better health outcomes and ultimately help change attitudes about what Dr. King called the basic necessities of life.
-Additionally, it becomes a reminder that making our communities better places for everyone is possible especially when we take the time to develop opportunities based on support, understanding, and collaboration.
+Addressing issues like housing instability, mental health and substance use, and employment all lead to better health outcomes and ultimately help change attitudes about what Dr. King called the basic necessities of life.
+Additionally, it becomes a reminder that making our communities better places for everyone is possible, especially when we take the time to develop opportunities based on support, understanding, and collaboration.